 An EU code on age-appropriate design, work towards standardising age assurance and verification in Europe, support for rapid assessment of illegal and harmful content, and ensuring the ‘116 111’ number offers help to victims of cyberbullying.
 These are just a few of the fresh initiatives to deliver concrete solutions for a better and healthy use of internet for children and young people.
 Cooperation and support from industry and Member States are key to making these plans a reality.

 Youth participation remains a priority.
 BIK+ supports children’s active participation and respects their views by for instance organising a child-led evaluation of the BIK+ strategy every two years, increasing peer-to-peer activities at national, regional and local level and expecting industry to consult their young users.

 The new strategy will continue to inform policy development across EU Member States.
 The Commission will continue to share experiences, expertise and values with international organisations and partners, and to support a common approach towards digital rights for children worldwide

-BIK+ is the digital arm of the comprehensive EU Strategy on the Rights of the Child (RoC) from 2021.
+BIK+ has been the digital arm of the comprehensive EU Strategy on the Rights of the Child (RoC) since 2021.

 Last update: February 2023